thomasrobertgee/thomasrobertgee.github.io/README.md

 Further changes will be constantly made to the site as my skills develop and design tastes change.

 ### Design Choice
 I chose a light, friendly, vector themed site as it reflects my easygoing personality.
-I wanted to keep the site as minimal as possible to ensure viewers aren't overwhelmed by both content and imagery.
+I wanted to keep the site minimalistic to ensure viewers aren't overwhelmed by both content and imagery.

 ### Sources
 - Background images - [Minimal Wallpapers](http://minimal-wallpapers.com)